 Walk to nearby locations instead of driving.
 Increasing the number of steps you take will improve your health.

 Avoid the drive-thru and go inside to order your food, coffee or prescriptions.
 By doing this you will reduce exhaust emissions.

 - Fuel After Dark:

 Hot temperatures and gasoline fumes create ground-level ozone.
-Reduce the effect and refuel your vehicle at night time.
+Reduce the effect by refueling your vehicle at night time

 - Sweep It Up:

 Sweep your driveway, patio, deck, etc. instead of using a leaf blower.
-Get some exercise and breathe in fresh air while you burn a few calories.
+Burn a few calories while reducing air pollution.

 Earth Day is April 22, and we want to remind you that everyone should have the earth in mind each day.
 Every valley resident has a role in improving air quality in Phoenix and Maricopa County.
 With the aforementioned tips, the Clean Air Make More app and information provided on this website, residents have access to a number of valuable tools and resources.